bachelor-2014/report/v2/logging.md

 following on this that **the data is stored in formats that the user can load into software that can help with the analysis process**.

-Making a tool for supporting the analysis process is an other issue which is not in scope of this project, but the logging of data is core to the EvoBot so we wanted to build it into our solution.
+Making a tool for supporting the analysis process is another issue which is not in scope of this project, but the logging of data is core to the EvoBot so we found it necessary to build it into the prototype.

 ##What is experiment data
-An important part of our logging system is to determine exactly what data and information to log.
+An important part of creating the logging system is to determine exactly what data and information to log.
 We look specifically at logging as much data as possible.
 Not only experiment data but also data about the state of EvoBot in general.
 We have broken the different types of data into four categories, all important to get a total view of an experiment:

 - Visible image data such as single images and video
 - Data gathered through use of computer vision techniques
-- Physical behaviour on the robot, such as movement of the xy axis and servo motors.
+- Physical behaviour on the robot, such as movement of carriages and servo motors.
 - Software meta data, such as component initialization etc. This data is useful for debugging the robot at a later point.